8 Alcohol Facts That Might Change How You Drink

 ·

 Does a cold shower really sober you up?
 Is eating a big meal a free pass to drink more?
-The world of drinking is filled with "common knowledge" that often turns out to be completely wrong.
-These persistent alcohol myths create a false sense of security, leading us to make decisions that aren't in our best interest.
-From underestimating how much we’re drinking to relying on ineffective "cures" for a night out, this misinformation can have real consequences.
-It's time to clear up the confusion.
-Let's look at the science and debunk the most common myths one by one.
+We’ve all heard these bits of "common knowledge" about alcohol, often repeated at parties or family gatherings.
+The problem is, many of them are completely wrong.
+These persistent myths create a false sense of security, leading us to make choices that aren't great for our health.
+It’s time to clear up the confusion.
+By separating widespread fiction from the real alcohol facts, you can gain the clarity to build a healthier relationship with drinking.

 Key Takeaways